kcwiakala/jsmock/README.md

 ### Adding Actions
-Action is an object encapsulating function to be executed instead of the original code on mocked object.
+Action is an object encapsulating function to be executed instead of the original mocked object code.
 Each expectation can have multiple actions defined with specific cardinality.
 Actions are executed in the order of creation.

 ```javascript